 We regularly celebrate Holy Communion as a means of growing closer with God and sharing in the mystery of God’s presence with us.
 Below is a link to help answer some common questions, but please know the most important thing is: Everyone is welcome because this is God’s holy meal!

 Wall Street is blessed with outstanding musicians who direct a choir for children.
-The childrenʼs choir rehearse weekly on Sunday mornings at 9:30.
+The childrenʼs choir rehearse weekly on Sunday mornings.
 As they progress in the program, all have the opportunity to learn beginning music and vocal skills.
-The children’s choir leads special music for both worship services monthly as well as for special services throughout the year.
+The children’s choir leads special music in worship on a regular basis as well as for special services throughout the year.

 We are excited to partner with you to help the children in your life become deeply committed Christians.
 Our children’s ministry program is with children birth through 5th grade.
 Built on a foundation of meaningful programs to help children learn the Bible, develop basic practices of prayer, and kindle a mission minded focus, it is our hope that families grow together on their journey to know, love and serve Jesus Christ.
 All our programs for children are fun, engaging and taught by committed volunteers who serve Jesus by serving you and your kids.

-- Sunday School: Throughout the year we have age-level classes for all children and when school is out, we shift to a one-room Sunday school for children of all ages.
+- Sunday School: Throughout the year we have a one-room Sunday school for children of all ages.
 We use a special series of lessons designed specifically for a multi-age room.
 And it’s amazing to see how children of all ages encourage and support each other in learning more about God’s Word!

 We want to provide a welcoming community for all youth no matter where they are on their faith journey.
 At Wall Street, there is a place for every youth to worship God, build a community of peers and adult leaders, and grow in faith.